Going Down a Steep Hill?

 Thanks

 On both my E-Bikes, downhill speed seems "unrestricted".
-Funny thing is the digital display will show me going at 21.1 MPH in PAS 3 mode while peddling, but when I stop peddling, it show my higher true speed.
+Funny thing is the digital display will show me going at 21.1 MPH in PAS 3 mode while pedaling, but when I stop pedaling, it show my higher true speed.

 None of my eBikes will do that.
 They just coast faster.